LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/04/README.md

 copy, rather than a reference).

 The `EXEC_POLICY` template argument controls how the loop will be executed.
-In this example, we will use the `RAJA::loop_exec` policy to execute this loop on the CPU.
+In this example, we will use the `RAJA::seq_exec` policy to execute this loop on the CPU.
 In later lessons, we will learn about other policies that allow us to run code on a GPU.